-After giving effect to our sale of 1,625,527 shares of common stock in this offering (assuming the underwriters do not exercise their purchase option) at the initial public offering price of \$19.00 per share, and after deducting estimated underwriting discounts and offering expenses payable by us, the pro forma net tangible book value of our common stock at March 31, 2018 would have been approximately \$80.4 million, or \$10.68 per share.
-Therefore, this offering will result in an immediate increase of \$1.63 in the tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$8.32 in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 44% of the initial public offering price of \$19.00 per share.
+After giving effect to our sale of shares of common stock in this offering (assuming the underwriters do not exercise their purchase option) at an assumed initial public offering price of \$ per share, which is the midpoint of the price range on the cover page of this prospectus, and after deducting estimated underwriting discounts and offering expenses payable by us, the pro forma net tangible book value of our common stock at March 31, 2018 would have been approximately \$ million, or \$ per share.
+Therefore, this offering will result in an immediate increase of \$ in the tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$ in the tangible book value per share.
 Sales of shares by our selling shareholders in this offering do not affect our net tangible book value.